Thomas Jefferson wrote parts of the Declaration of Independence in a Philadelphia tavern.

-It's Thursday night, _flossers, meaning it's time for everyone's favorite version of The Late Movies: GUESS THE THEME!
-All the songs below have something in common.
+It's Thursday, it's late, and it's time once again for the game that's sweeping the nation: GUESS THE THEME!
+All the clips below have something in common.

 The college football season kicks off next week.
 Prepare yourself by taking a look at how each team in the Associated Press Preseason Top 25 got its nickname.

 In June, ICANN announced that over 1,400 new generic top-level domain names (in other words, .wedding, .sex, and .lawyer) were under consideration to join the familiar .com and its kin.